-This is a User's Guide for a series of products.
+This User's Guide is for the platform version listed on the cover.
 Not all products support all firmware features.
 Screenshots and graphics in this book may differ slightly from your product due to differences in product features or Web Configurator brand style.
 Every effort has been made to ensure that the information in this manual is accurate.